tenfyzhong/CompleteParameter.vim/README.md

 When the popup menu is disappeared, the parameters will not be insert.

+### The mapping `<m-n>` doesn't jump to the next parameter, but delete the selected words.
+If you use neosnippet, Please set `g:neosnippet#disable_select_mode_mappings` to 0.
+It will remove all select mappings.
+If you don't use neosnippet, please send me a issue, and give me the plugins you are using.

 # Contributions
 Contributions and pull requests are welcome.